 - This product is designed for personal use in one classroom (one teacher) only.
 For use in multiple classrooms, please purchase additional licenses. - FREEBIES: If you choose to share one of my freebies on your website or on social media, please share a link for people to download the item from me at the original source. - BLOGGERS: Feel free to blog about using my products in your classroom, or use the cover page to a resource AS LONG AS you credit me and provide a link to the item at the original source.

-THANK YOU FOR YOUR PURCHASE AND FOR YOUR SUPPORT IN PROTECTING MY WORK forts by:
+THANK YOU FOR YOUR PURCHASE AND FOR YOUR SUPPORT IN PROTECTING MY WORK fonts by for teaching ideas, freebies, and other fun stuff check out my blog, instagram facebook page, store, and pinterest!